Solving Low-Rank Semidefinite Programs via Manifold Optimization: Numerical experiments

 The matrix completion problem seeks to recover a low-rank matrix $M\in\R^{s\times t}$ from a subset of entries $\{M_{ij}\}_{(i,j)\in\Omega}$.
 This can be formulized as the convex optimization problem:

 where $\|Z\|_*\coloneqq\Tr(Z^{\intercal}Z)^{\frac{1}{2}}$ is the nuclear norm of $Z$.
 Note that \eqref{sec6-eq6} can be equivalently cast as an SDP of size $(n,m)=(s+t,|\Omega|)$:

 where $E_{ij}$ is a $s\times t$ matrix with 1 at its $(i,j)$-position and 0 otherwise.
+Note also that \eqref{sec6-eq7} fits in \eqref{sdp1} with $\cM$ being the Euclidean manifold ($l=0$).
 A famous result by Candes and Recht \cite{candes2012exact}, later improved by Candes and Tao \cite{candes2010power} states that, when $M$ is low-rank and incoherent, and the number of samples satisfies $|\Omega|\ge Cn(\log n)^2$ with some constant $C$, then $M$ can be exactly recovered by solving \eqref{sec6-eq7}.
 In this subsection, we consider random instances of the matrix completion problem \eqref{sec6-eq6}.
 To this end, we select $\Omega\subseteq[s]\times[t]$ uniformly at random from all subsets with cardinality $m$, and set $M=M_1M_2^{\intercal}$, where the entries of $M_1\in\R^{s\times k}$ and $M_2\in\R^{t\times k}$ are selected i.i.d. from the standard normal distribution.
 Here, we set $k=10$, $m=400n$ and take $s=t=1000,1500,2000,2500,3000,4000,5000,6000$ respectively to generate test instances.

 For each instance, we solve \eqref{sec6-eq7} using the solvers {\tt MOSEK}, {\tt SDPLR}, {\tt SDPNAL+}, and {\tt ManiSDP}, respectively.
 The results are presented in Table \ref{sec6:table:mc}, from which we make the following observations. (i) {\tt MOSEK} cannot solve any instance due to lack of enough memory. (ii) {\tt ManiSDP} is not only the most efficient but also the most accurate among the remaining three solvers.
-Particularly, {\tt ManiSDP} is faster than {\tt SDPLR} by a factor of $1.5\sim2$, and is faster than {\tt SDPNAL+} by a order of magnitude.
+In particular, {\tt ManiSDP} is twice faster than {\tt SDPLR}, and is faster than {\tt SDPNAL+} by a order of magnitude.